Indacaterol and glycopyrrolate (Inhalation)

-Proper Use of indacaterol and glycopyrrolate
+Proper use of indacaterol and glycopyrrolate

 Use indacaterol and glycopyrrolate only as directed by your doctor.
 Do not use more of it, do not use it more often, and do not use it for a longer time than your doctor ordered.
 Do not stop using indacaterol and glycopyrrolate without telling your doctor.
 To do so may make your condition worse.

 You will use indacaterol and glycopyrrolate with a special inhaler device called the Utibron™ Neohaler®.
-The medicine is in a capsule that is placed in the inhaler device.
+The medicine is in a capsule that is placed inside the inhaler device.
 Do not swallow the capsule.
 The inhaler device loads the medicine from the capsule into the air chamber.
 You will inhale the powder through the mouthpiece.

 To use the inhaler: